On the Computational Entanglement of Distant Features in Adversarial Machine Learning: Adversarial Learning Model

-To satisfy the necessary constraint established in Eq. \ref{eq:stringentrelation}, $f(x,k;\theta_1)$ should be expressed as a fraction, specifically $1/{{n}\choose{k}}$, of the true density $f(x,k;\theta_0)$.
-This implies that $f(x,k;\theta_1)$ represents a specified case, preferably the worst-case scenario, among the ${n}\choose{k}$ possible outcomes of the true density.
-We achieve this by maximize the ``{relative distance}'' between the reduced codeword $\hat{c}_{1}$ and $\hat{c}_{1}$ as follows:

-Let assume $w'_0=0^k$, it means ${c}'_0=0^n$ represents the null vector in the higher-dimensional space.
-Since $n>k$, we can establish a $\RR^{k+1}$ dimensional subspace.
-This subspace consists of $k$-dimension hyperplanes with $\hat{c}'_1=0^k$ serving as their origin.
-The reduced codeword $\hat{c}_1$ that is the furthest from $\hat{c}'_1=0^k$ can be identified by selecting the $k$ largest absolute outputs from the original codeword $c_0$, i.e., the Euclidean distance $d(\hat{c}_1,0^k)$ is maximum.
-These outputs, in conjunction with their corresponding hash $\hat{h_1},\ldots,\hat{h}_k$ functions, form the {reduced matrix }$\hat{G}_1$.

-When the distance $d(\hat{c}_1,0^k)$ is maximized, we effectively adhere to our previous formulation.
-This formulation aims to identify features $w_{t+1} = \hat{c}_{t+1}$ that have a low probability of occurrence (indicating they are non-robust) and are positioned farthest from $w'_{t+1} = \hat{c}'_{t+1} = 0^k$, which serves as the origin for each $k$-dimensional hyperplane as increasing $t$.

-\textbf{Decoding:} Through cosine-distance based LSH, we can obtain a solution to the angle difference between any non zero $w_0$ and $w'_0$ by calculating the Hamming distance between $\hat{c}_1$ and $\hat{c}'_1$.
-If one found the Hamming distance $ d_H(\hat{c}_1,\hat{c}'_1)=k$, a solution must also exist for

-Above derivation establishes the conclusion that $\theta_1=\theta_0=k/n$ with respect to the mean of the standard normal distribution (in accordance with the CLT for large $n$):
+This formulation is therefore align with the description of the true parameter density discussed in Eq \ref{eq:densitytrue}.

+To satisfy the conditions outlined in Eq. \ref{eq:stringentrelation}, the inferred parameter density should be viewed as a specific case of Eq. \ref{eq:lshbinomialdas0}.
+In this context, it is reasonable to consider the worst-case scenario.
+Thus, among the ${{n}\choose{k}}$ possible configurations where $x = \sum_{i=1}^{n} \mathbf{1}_{h_i(w) \neq h_i(w')} = k$, we select the configuration that maximizes $\sum_{i=1}^{k} \norm{v^T_i \cdot w}$.
+Therefore, we need to identify the solution that achieves this maximum, described as follows